stacs-cp/Demystify-Visualiser/README.md

 ## Deploying to a server

-A simple method of deploying (using the npm serve package) is demonstrated via the `nginx.conf` file and the `boot.sh` deployment script.
+One way of deploying (using Flask) is demonstrated via the `nginx.conf` file and the `boot.sh` deployment script.